kalkun/express-prerender/README.md

 be recached on next crawler hit.

 `protocol` can either be "http" or "https" by default protocol is set to "https".

+`verbose` is either true or false, by default it's set to false.

 **What it does**